mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 To follow the tutorial and use the Terraform script provided, you need the following.

 AWS account and user credentials: You can create an AWS user for free [here](https://portal.aws.amazon.com/billing/signup) and in addition, you need to have a private/public key pair that is associated with your AWS user.
-On how to create key pairs look [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) and how to associate it with your AWS user [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws).
+On [how to create key pairs look](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) and how to [associate it with your AWS user](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws).

 **Note: If you want to run p2.xlarge instances make sure that you have increased your quota to at least 4.
 See [How to increase vCPU limits](https://aws.amazon.com/de/premiumsupport/knowledge-center/ec2-on-demand-instance-vcpu-increase/)**